| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 are stuck with a heaviness (imagine carrying a piece of luggage around with you everywhere you go) that they do not know what

 to do with.
 These feelings can end up coming out in their behavior.
+Each survivor is recovering and may have little

 energy left for anything else.
 They may not be able to resolve disputes with others or even be able to give themselves